| |

 18th century, still to be seen on bishops' heads while amongst the

 lay fold small wigs a la Catogan were fashionable.
+One last word.

 One should also always bear in mind that there was no white powder